Our curriculum ensures learning is effective, exciting and above all, relevant to the needs of our children.

 Science learning follows the National Curriculum to ensure that all pupils have the opportunity to develop their own scientific knowledge and understanding in biology, chemistry and physics.
 We endeavour to make Science as hands on as possible to give pupils the opportunity to see science in the real world.

 Our Computing curriculum comprises a number of different strands: digital literacy, coding, data handling and using technology in the wider world.
 We are also passionate about ensuring our children are clear about e-safety and how to manage their lives in a digital world.
-We use the ‘Switched on Computing’ scheme to ensure that all children build on previous learning to enable them to be confident technology students using a range of different programs, websites and apps.
+We use the 'Project Evolve' scheme to teach children about E Safety.
+We use the ‘Teach Computing’ scheme to ensure that all children build on previous learning to enable them to be confident technology students using a range of different programs, websites and apps.

 We use ipad Apps to teach skills such as animation, music creation and e-books alongside Google Classrooms in school and virtual learning.

-At Claybrooke, we use the Cambridge Personal Development Programme scheme throughout the school.
-The scheme covers a range of themes including; Myself and My Relationships, Healthy and Safer Lifestyles, Citizenship and Economic Wellbeing.
-We use this alongside the updated DFE RSHE guidance.
+At Claybrooke, we use the SCARF scheme throughout the school.
+The scheme covers a range of themes including: 'Me and My Relationships', 'Valuing Difference', 'Keeping Myself Safe', 'Rights and Responsibilities', 'Being My Best' and 'Growing and Changing'

 Throughout the year we also do the following activities to support PSHE: